ecitsolutions/Autotask/Docs/User Defined Fields.md

 ## Filtering on UDFs

 Working with an array of name/value pairs is a lot of work in code.
 So to make things easier we expand all UDFs on returned queries.
+See `Get-Help Set-AtwsModuleConfiguration` UDFs can be added to the original object in two ways:

+1. Added as extra properties with a hashtag in front of the field name
+2. Added as a hashtable in a separate property .UDF

+### Adding UDFs as extra properties with a hashtag in front of the fieldname

+`Set-AtwsModuleConfiguration -UdfExpansion Labelfield` (Default)

 All UDFs are added as extra properties with a hashtag in front of the field name to mark it clearly as an UDF.
 It is necessary to separate UDFs from ordinary fields because you are entirely free to create an UDF with the same name as an ordinary field.
 Another reason is that UDF names are entirely free form.
 You may use spaces and special characters in their names, so we figured we'd better make it impossible to refer to UDFs in your code without using quotes or escape characters.

 ```powershell
 # Genuine example from our own tenant.
 Note the horrid UDF name!